veridit/vipps-recurring-api/vipps-recurring-api.md

 [the official Vipps plugins](https://github.com/vippsas/vipps-developers#plugins) and we recommend all customers with direct integration with the API to also do so.

-Partners must always send the `Merchant-Serial-Number` header, and we recommend that everyone sends it too.
-It can speed up any trouble-shooting quite a bit.
+Partners must always send the `Merchant-Serial-Number` header, and we recommend that _everyone_ sends it, also when using the merchant's own API keys.
+The `Merchant-Serial-Number` header can be used with all API keys, and can speed up any trouble-shooting of API problems quite a bit.

 | Header                        | Description                                  | Example value       |
 | ----------------------------- | -------------------------------------------- | ------------------- |